Pensioners’ economic wellbeing

 The temporal variation in the at-risk-of-poverty rate among pensioners is also greater than among the total population.
 For pensioners, the income is more often closer to the 60-per-cent poverty threshold than it is for the total population.
 Changes in the poverty threshold thus affect the number of pensioners at risk of poverty more than average.

-At the 50-per-cent threshold, pensioners are much less likely to be at risk of poverty, and the temporal variation is much smaller than at the higher threshold.
-The at-risk-of-poverty rate for pensioners is also closer to the at-risk-of-poverty rate for the total population.
+At the 50-per-cent threshold, pensioners are much less likely to be at risk of poverty and the temporal variation is much smaller than at the higher threshold.
+This means that the at-risk-of-poverty rate for pensioners is also closer to the at-risk-of-poverty rate for the total population.

 Publications: